danrot/master-thesis/03_implementation.md

 It is the central object for working with the repository and allows to manipulate the data in it.
 Therefore it works closely together with the second class the `VersionHandler` uses, which is the `ObjectManager`.
-This class acts as mediator between the `Session` and the transport layer's `Client` and as a Unit of Work, which means that it knows about the state of each node and thus what has to be saved using the transport layer.
+This class acts as mediator between the `Session` and the transport layer's `Client`, and as a Unit of Work, which means that it knows about the state of each node and thus what has to be saved using the transport layer.
 Furthermore it acts as a cache in front of the transport layer having an important influence on performance.

 The `VersionHandler` has to use these two classes since it is storing the versioning information in the nodes and properties specified by JCR.
-For this reason the versioning functionality can be implemented in isoliation of the transport layer.
+For this reason the versioning functionality can be implemented in isolation of the transport layer.
 The `ObjectManager` can easily be used to abstract this knowledge away from this implementation.